 The faculty member initiating the request is responsible for obtaining the appropriate rights for the media that they wish to stream.
 This involves their tracking down and contacting the publisher or distributor and placing the request with them, or determining if their intended use meets the requirements of Fair Use.

 The faculty member's department is generally responsible for paying any relevant fees associated with this.
 Note that some streaming rights may not be available at all.

 Once the faculty member has received permission from the publisher or distributor to stream, they can submit those items for inclusion in ECR.
 The Digital Production Unit in the Library can handle most media conversion but if extensive video editing or post-production work is needed, faculty can contact Al Nozak at CITDL (x-5219).

 This process is being refined.
 Come back frequently for updated information.

 Faculty may place library or personal materials on reserve for use by their classes.
 Links to bibliographic and location information of the books are added to course lists on ECR.
 Books are kept at the User Services Center on the first floor.
-Selected materials for music classes and most multimedia items are located at the Multimedia Services Desk on the third floor (RT 301).
+Selected materials for music classes and most multimedia items are located at the Digital Design Studio service desk on the third floor (RT 301).

 Faculty may choose how long the reserve material may be used.
 Some items circulate for two hours and may not be taken out of the Library.
 Others may circulate for one, three or seven days.
-Requests to place physical multimedia items on reserve should be made at the Multimedia Services Desk.
+Requests to place physical multimedia items on reserve should be made at the Digital Design Studio service desk.